 1. Recruiting the wrong person for the job

-Getting the right people on board will take you one step closer towards team management success, but bear in mind that hiring remote teams can differ from hiring employees for an in-office position.
+Getting the right people on board will take you one step closer to team management success, but bear in mind that hiring remote teams can differ from hiring employees for an in-office position.
 It’s a job that requires self-managing, technological competency, and impeccable communication skills.

 Candidates to consider are ones with some sort of experience managing their own time.
 Whether it’s from previous work experience as a manager, team leader, or freelancer, or from a listed hobby such as coaching a sports team, this will highlight someone that knows how to organize and motivate themselves.

-Because a lot of communication will be done via email, instant messaging, phone and video calls, you also want someone who is technologically adept.
+Because a lot of communication will be done via email, instant messaging, and phone and video calls, you also want someone who is technologically adept.

 2. Falling into the out of sight, out of mind mentality